davidkel/davidkel.github.io/docs/Operations/busnetcards.md

 ## Name of the Business Network
 This identifies the specific business network that this card can be used with.
 This implies that the card's identity is registered to the business network runtime and is bound to a participant.

-### Business network cards without a business network defined in them
+### Fabric Network cards.
+(Business network cards without a business network defined in them)
 It is possible to have a business network card without a business network defined in it, which kind of makes the name of these cards strange...
 But you can and what does this card represent ?
 Composer wanted to use these cards for being able to perform fabric level operations such as installing a business network, starting a business network and upgrade a business network.
 These actions are not something the business network itself get's involved with directly but are actions upon them controlled by hyperledger fabric itself.
 For more information about this the [Deploy](./deploy.md) and [Upgrade](./upgrade.md) sections of this book provide more detail.

-These `special` cards (which aren't business network cards) must not contain a business network name.
+These `special` cards, which aren't business network cards, so let's call them `fabric network cards`, must not contain a business network name.
 If you do then they will not work.
 If you have followed the tutorials for hyperledger composer you will have encountered these types of cards already.

+A good way to test whether you have a business network card or a fabric network card is to try to ping it.
+If you can ping it, then it is a business network card and should NOT be used for fabric level operations.

 ## Roles in a business network card
 A Business network card can have roles associated with it, you will see the option in `composer card create` to apply roles to cards.
 You only need to apply roles to cards if you plan to use the cards in `Composer Playground`.
 Also you only can add roles to cards that do not define a business network.
 These are the special cards you would create as described above.